Skip to main content

-This guide walks you through the complete flow: creating a pipe, configuring an extraction pipeline, uploading a document, and retrieving the results.
+This guide walks you through the complete flow: creating a pipeline, configuring its extraction workflow, uploading a document, and retrieving the results.

 Overview